The Four Agreements

-The Four Agreements: A Practical Guide to Personal Freedom is a self-help book by the author Don Miguel Ruiz.
-The book outlines a code of conduct, supposedly based on Toltec teachings that purport to improve one’s life.

-The book was originally published in 1997 by Amber-Allen publishing in San Rafael, California.
-An illustrated edition was later published by the same company in 2010 to celebrate the book's 15th anniversary.
+The Four Agreements: A Practical Guide to Personal Freedom is a self-help book by Don Miguel Ruiz with Janet Mills.
+It outlines a code of conduct, said by the author to be based on Toltec teachings that aim to improve one’s life.
+It was first published in 1997 by Amber-Allen Publishing in San Rafael, California, and is currently published by Tarcher /Penguin Random House.

-First published in 1997, the book gained popularity after being endorsed by Oprah Winfrey on The Oprah Winfrey Show in 2001 and again in 2013.
-The book was also on The New York Times bestseller list for over a decade.
+It gained popularity after being endorsed by Oprah Winfrey on The Oprah Winfrey Show in 2001 and again in 2013.
+It was also on The New York Times bestseller list for over a decade.